fbmore/SketchToPortfolio/README.md

 Drag Sketch Artboards to your Free&amp;Willing public feed or to a private collection of yours.
 Works with PNGs and JPGs as well.

 # Installation
-Download, unzip and double click SketchToPortfolio.sketchplugin
+Download, unzip and double click "SketchToPortfolio.sketchplugin"

 # Usage
 1) Launch the plugin: Plugins > SketchToPortfolio > Upload To Free&Willing (Cmd + Control + u)
 2) Log into your Free&Willing account (create a profile first at http://FreeAndWilling.com/)
-3) Drag Artboards from your Sketch file into the drop area.
-You can also drag PNGs and JPGs
+3) Drag Artboards from your list (not the canvas) in your Sketch file into the drop area.

+You can also drag PNGs and JPGs from your desktop :)

 ![Launch the plugin](https://fandwimages.s3.amazonaws.com/cache/SketchToPortfolio%3A%20Select%20the%20artboards%20to%20upload%20%23SketchToPortfolio%20and%20click%20Upload%20%23FWTutorial.png)